 Katie’s great story-telling and practical wisdom makes this book easy to read.
 I found many practical ideas that help me find a balance between work and rest, as well as Biblical teaching that speaks strength and peace to my soul.
 It reminds me I’m a loved daughter of God.

-I love this book by Elizabeth Gilbert; it’s the most delightful book I’ve read this summer!
+I love this book by Elizabeth Gilbert; it’s one of the most delightful books I read this year!
 I want to clarify that it’s not written from a Christian viewpoint, but I’m finding it so inspiring and fun to read that I’m including it here.
 For all my writer friends, this is a must-read, but you don’t have to be an artist or consider yourself a creative to read it.

 Big Magic encourages us to make time for what we enjoy or dream about doing.
 This book will inspire you to be brave, live freely, and continue learning new things.